seanstar12/ember-es-adapter/README.md

 An adapter written for Elasticsearch and EmberJS.

 #### Demo
 [S3 Blog](http://ember-s3-blog-prod.s3-website-us-east-1.amazonaws.com/), this shows just the basics.
-I'm still working on getting the ember repo into a stable (credential-free) state.
+The repo can be found here: [ember-s3-blog](https://github.com/seanstar12/ember-s3-blog).
+This is very much a work in progress, but allows me to have a use-case to build the adapter.

 #### On the hotplate for [0.1.0]
   - [ ] Add functionality to the Adapter